gmdavef/struts-showcase/README.md

 **.gitlab-ci.yml**

 This pipeline works in GitLab CI/CD runners.
-The pipeline has two jobs - one that build the .war file and another that scans it using the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
-A pre-defined script provided by ReversingLabs ("rl-scanner-gitlab-include.yml") is leveraged to handle details of the running the scan and saving the reports as job artifacts.
+The pipeline has two stages - "build" and "test".
+The build stage has 1 job that builds the .war file.
+The test stage has 1 job that scans the .war using the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+YAML provided by ReversingLabs ("rl-scanner-gitlab-include.yml") is used to handle kicking off the scan and saving the reports as job artifacts.